hiranya15/NLP-Techniques/README.md

 PRN – 25070123054

+# ▲ Aim
+To study and perform basic NLP (Natural Language Processing) techniques using Python and NLTK library.

 # ▲ Introduction

 Natural Language Processing (NLP) is a branch of computer science that focuses on the interaction between computers and human language.
 It enables machines to understand, interpret, and process textual data.